What is Suboxone?Suboxone is a medicine used for maintenance treatment of opioid dependence.

-What is the most important information I should know about Suboxone?It can be dangerous to mix Suboxone with drugs like alcohol, benzodiazepines, sleeping pills and other tranquilizers, certain antidepressants, or other opioid medications, especially when not under the care of a doctor or in doses different from those prescribed by your doctor.
-Mixing these drugs can lead to drowsiness, sedation, unconsciousness, and death, especially if injected.
+What is the most important information I should know about Suboxone?It can be dangerous to mix Suboxone with medications like benzodiazepines, sleeping pills and other tranquilizers, certain antidepressants, other opioid medications, or alcohol, especially when not under the care of a doctor or in doses different from those prescribed by your doctor.
+Mixing these medications can lead to drowsiness, sedation, unconsciousness, and death, especially if injected.
 It is important to let your doctor know about all medications and substances you are taking.
 Your doctor can provide guidance if any of these medications are prescribed for the treatment of other medical conditions you may have.

 Suboxone has potential for abuse and can produce dependence.

 Suboxone can cause drowsiness and slow reaction times.
-This may occur more often in the first few weeks of treatment or when your dose is being changed, but can also occur if you drink alcohol or take other sedative drugs when you are taking Suboxone.
-Use caution when driving cars or operating machinery.
+This may occur more often in the first few weeks of treatment or when your dose is being changed, but can also occur if you drink alcohol or take other sedative medicines when you are taking Suboxone.
+Use caution when you are driving a car or operating machinery.

 Suboxone can cause your blood pressure to drop, making you feel dizzy if you get up too fast from sitting or lying down.

 Follow up with your doctor regularly for blood tests to monitor your liver before and during treatment with Suboxone.

 Who should not take Suboxone?Do not take Suboxone if you are allergic to it or any of its ingredients.